48 Hours of Socially Engaged Art & Conversation

 About 48 Hours

 48 Hours of Socially Engaged Art & Conversation Summit is a two day summit and exhibition that engages cultural organizations, non-profits, artists, and individuals to share their expertise on cultural responsiveness, social responsibility, and collective leadership.
 Inspired by Denver’s Imagine 2020 Cultural Plan, 48 Hours aims to promote positive social change through creativity and innovation.
 This year, 48 Hours will change to a one day block party event, 24 Hours Block Party, in order to amp up for a full, two day summit in 2020.
-24 Hours Block Party is looking for nonprofits, artists, foundations, activists, collectives, groups, and individuals who have ideas for Performances, Socially Engaged Art Projects, Interactive Makers Projects, Zine/Blog Submissions based around our annual theme of D | Vision.

 Annual Theme: D | Vision